glebashnik/udacity-deep-reinforcement-learning-navigation/README.md

 ### Instructions

-Run all the cells in [Navigation_DQN.ipynb](Navigation_DQN.ipynb) notebook to train the agent.
+To train the agent run all the cells in [Navigation_DQN.ipynb](Navigation_DQN.ipynb) notebook.

 Description of the implementation is provided in [report.md](report.md).
 For technical details see the code in the notebook.

 Model weights are stored in [dqn.pth](dqn.pth)